inspired-technologies/signalk-dashboard/plugin/README.md

 - Chromium browser in full-screen with the grafana dashboard loaded in kiosk mode.
 In order to enable switching dashboards according to navigation states tabbed browsing is leveraged.
 - Alternatively the same can be achieved by the __[grafana-kiosk utility](https://github.com/grafana/grafana-kiosk)__ configured as a system service.

-While both modes should accomplish the same result, tabbed browsing may bare a certain risk of getting out of sync with the signalling of states from the server; in order to reduce the risk, some delays may be experienced during switching.
-On the other hand the Grafana Kiosk service needs to be restarted with each navigation state change and hence, will also cause some screen 'flickering' ...
+*Note: While both modes should accomplish the same result, tabbed browsing may bare a certain risk of getting out of sync with the signalling of states from the server; in order to reduce the risk, some delays may be experienced during switching.
+On the other hand the Grafana Kiosk service needs to be restarted with each navigation state change and hence, will also cause some screen 'flickering'*

 ### Grafana configuration